 The Edge is designed to equip Ipswich School Sixth Form students with a series of skills, which will set them apart in today’s rapidly changing and increasingly competitive world.
 This unique programme has been developed in response to issues identified by universities, employers and parents to address aspects of personal development which are not naturally developed in the academic or co-curricular spheres.

-Other aspects of the programme include advice and training on cooking, nutrition and budgeting for life after school, digital responsibilities (internet safety and managing a positive online profile), health & fitness for life, travel opportunities and cultural awareness, lessons for life (financial literacy, law and civic responsibility).
-Entire year groups attend periodic conferences covering a wide range of subjects which are designed to be provocative or to help with crucial life issues.
+The programme is delivered across Years 12 and 13 in four lessons per fortnight.
+All students (apart from those taking Further Maths) will undertake modules that will help prepare pupils for life after school.
+Students will become a Mental Health First Aider, complete a cooking programme including training on cooking, nutrition and budgeting, digital responsibilities (internet safety and managing a positive online profile), presentation and public speaking skills, health and fitness for life, travel opportunities, cultural awareness, lessons for life (financial literacy, law and civic responsibility) and complex problem solving.
+Students attend periodic conferences covering a wide range of subjects which are designed to be thought-provoking or to help with crucial life issues.

 Conferences are also organised to match the university application cycle.
 This includes an annual Higher Education evening for parents and students, along with dedicated UCAS preparation sessions, allowing students to submit well researched and high quality applications to university or a range of degree apprenticeship and school leaver apprenticeship schemes.

 Within the programme, those wishing to complete an Extended Project Qualification (EPQ) begin this at the end of Year 12, allowing the independent research element to be completed over the summer break and the taught and mentored elements to be delivered at the beginning of Year 13.
 These will take place in the time other elements of the carousel are being delivered.